agustif/shopping-cart-discounts/README.md

 ## Modifying Products and Discounts

-Products and discounts can be easily modified by editing the corresponding JSON files in the `assets` directory:
+Products and discounts can be easily modified by editing the corresponding JSON files in the `src/config` directory:

 - `products.json`: Defines the available products.
 Each product has a `code`, `name`, and `price`.
 - `discounts.json`: Defines the discount rules.
 Each rule has a `type` and parameters specific to the type.